solhuebner/lcards/doc/architecture/subsystems/template-processor.md

-# Template Processor
+# Template Processor (Per-Card)

-> **Unified template processing system**
+> **Card-specific template processing with singleton integration**
-> Centralized detection, parsing, and validation for MSD and Home Assistant templates.
+> Per-card template detection, parsing, and validation that integrates with singleton DataSourceManager and shared entity processing.

 ---